saintzaw/tp/docs/DeveloperGuide.md

 * We are using `java.util.logging` package for logging.
 * The logger is initialised in the `Main` class.
+* The logging levels that we use are `INFO` and `WARNING`, according to the conventions given in [[se-edu/guides] Java: Logging conventions.](https://se-education.org/guides/conventions/java/logging.html)
+* `INFO` messages are used to document the running process of the program and `WARNING` messages are logged when the program runs into an error.
 * Logging information and log messages are written into a `modganiserLog` text file.

 **Returning back to Table of Contents: [Table of contents](#table-of-contents)**